chrislitianxin/cs490-rfp/README.md

 Get list of consultants

 ### /tenders/pred
-Get prediction on probability of tender accepted for profit margin in range `[0,100]`, pass in the tender id **Params:** `id`
+Get prediction on probability of tender accepted for profit margin in range `[0,100]`, pass in the tender id.

+**Params:** `id`